AkhilGNair/terraform-switch/README.md

 # terraform-switch

-A simple shell script to switch the linked version of `terraform`.
+A simple shell script to change the called `terraform` version.

 # Usage